 Baillie Award for Excellence in Secondary School Teaching

-Graduating students: Did you have a teacher in high school who really helped you find your path to Queen's?
+Graduating undergraduate students: Did you have a teacher in high school who really helped you find your path to Queen's?

 The Baillie Award for Excellence in Secondary School Teaching was established by Chancellor Emeritus A. Charles Baillie.

 These awards give undergraduate students in their graduating year from Queen’s University the opportunity to honour educators in Canada who, during the student’s high school career, had a decisive and formative influence on the student, and set them on the course to post-secondary education and ultimately to their graduation from Queen's.

-These awards recognize an exceptional teacher who has served as a role model and mentor to their students, instilled a love of learning, and inspired academic excellence and the pursuit of higher education.
+These awards recognize an exceptional high school teacher who has served as a role model and mentor to their students, instilled a love of learning, and inspired academic excellence and the pursuit of higher education.
 Up to five awards will be given annually.

 Teacher-recipients will each receive $10,000 and will be invited to campus to receive their award at their student nominee's convocation ceremony.
 Travel-related expenses for teacher-recipients, up to $1,500, may be reimbursed.

 Completed nomination forms should be submitted via email to the Vice-Provost and Dean of Student Affairs at email@example.com

 Recipients will be chosen by a selection committee.
-Students with successful nominations will be notified by email in late March-early April 2016.
+Students with successful nominations will be notified by email in late March or early April 2017.